This page is actually a collection of articles – all written by me

 that is with too little up-elevator and then too much as reactive response,

 or from a really fast downwind dive.
-Anyway, it seems clear that the airplane
+Anyway, it seems that the airplane

 got slower – for whatever reason – from the point on when I

-realized that it was behind the line of trees and already too low.
+realized that it was behind the line of trees and too low already.

 This diagram is similar to the second statistical data diagram in the